 For questions about enrollment, please refer to the school registrar.
 (When schools are closed in the summer, contact the District Office at 425-831-8000.)Kindergarten Program:

-Full-Day Kindergarten is offered free-of-charge to all students who turn five years of age by August 31.
-The Snoqualmie Valley School District believes in the Full-Day Kindergarten model as a holistic approach that will set students up for success in school and their future endeavors.
+Kindergarten is offered to all students who turn five years of age by August 31.

 After you've enrolled your child in Kindergarten:

-- Families will be invited to a Kindergarten Orientation by their school, typically each spring.
-Parents and guardians are encouraged to attend to learn about the SVSD Kindergarten Program, meet their principals and teachers, schedule a screener assessment, and ask questions.
+- Families will be invited to a Kindergarten Orientation on April 7, 2022, by their school.
+Parents and guardians are encouraged to attend to learn about the SVSD Kindergarten Program, meet their principals and teachers, schedule a screener assessment (April 29 or May 13), and ask questions.

-- Before the first day of school, Kindergarten Family Connection Meetings will take place at all Snoqualmie Valley elementary schools, August 31-September 2.
+- Before the first day of school, Kindergarten Family Connection Meetings will take place at all Snoqualmie Valley elementary schools, August 30-September 1.
 Schools will be in contact with each Kindergarten family to schedule a 1:1 meeting with their student's kindergarten teacher.

 Immunization RequirementsWashington State Law RCW28A.210.080 requires school age children to receive specific immunizations in order to attend school.
 Proof of immunizations from a family physician or local health department is required.
 The parent/guardian needs to transfer this information to a Certificate of Immunization (CIS) form and sign the certificate to verify its accuracy.
 See the state Immunization Requirements.